-This summary highlights information contained elsewhere in this prospectus and may not contain all of the information that is important to you.
-To understand this common stock offering, you should read the entire prospectus carefully, including the risk factors and federal income tax consequences.
+This summary highlights information contained elsewhere in this prospectus and incorporated by reference into this prospectus and may not contain all of the information that is important to you.
+To understand this common stock offering, you should read the entire prospectus and the information incorporated by reference into this prospectus carefully, including the risk factors and federal income tax consequences.

-On December 29, 1998, we reincorporated in Maryland in connection with the REIT conversion described below under "Pro Forma Financial Information--The REIT Conversion".
-As used in this prospectus, references to "we", "our", the "company" and "Host Marriott" and similar references are to Host Marriott Corporation, a Maryland corporation, and its consolidated subsidiaries from and after December 29, 1998 and to Host Marriott Corporation, a Delaware corporation, and its consolidated subsidiaries before December 29, 1998, unless otherwise expressly stated or the context otherwise requires.
+On December 29, 1998, we reincorporated in Maryland in connection with the REIT conversion described below under "Pro Forma Financial Information--The REIT conversion."
+As used in this prospectus, references to "we,", "our," the "company" and "Host Marriott" and similar references are to Host Marriott Corporation, a Maryland corporation, and its consolidated subsidiaries from and after December 29, 1998 and to Host Marriott Corporation, a Delaware corporation, and its consolidated subsidiaries before December 29, 1998, unless otherwise expressly stated or the context otherwise requires.

-Forward-Looking Statements
+Forward-looking statements

 This prospectus and the information incorporated by reference into this prospectus include forward-looking statements.
 We have based these forward-looking statements on our current expectations and projections about future events.
-We intend to identify forward-looking statements in this prospectus and the information incorporated by reference into this prospectus by using words or phrases such as "anticipate", "believe", "estimate", "expect", "intend", "may be", "objective", "plan", "predict", "project" and "will be" and similar words or phrases, or the negative thereof.
+We intend to identify forward-looking statements in this prospectus and the information incorporated by reference into this prospectus by using words or phrases such as "anticipate," "believe," "estimate," "expect," "intend," "may be," "objective," "plan," "predict," "project" and "will be" and similar words or phrases, or the negative thereof.